Nathaniel Hawthorne: Selected works

-According to Hawthorne scholar Rita K. Gollin, the "definitive edition" of Hawthorne's works is The Centenary Edition of the Works of Nathaniel Hawthorne, edited by William Charvat and others, published by The Ohio State University Press in twenty-three volumes between 1962 and 1997.
+According to Hawthorne scholar Rita K. Gollin, the "definitive edition" of Hawthorne's works is The Centenary Edition of the Works of Nathaniel Hawthorne, edited by William Charvat and others, and published by The Ohio State University Press in twenty-three volumes between 1962 and 1997.
 Tales and Sketches (1982) was the second volume to be published in the Library of America, Collected Novels (1983) the tenth.